shrutiyer/ExercisesInC/homeworks/homework10.md

 1) What does it mean to say that a data structure is thread safe?

-When a data structure can be accessed by many threads at the same time, it is called thread safe.
+When a data structure can be accessed by many threads at the same time without causing synchronization errors, it is called thread safe.

 2) In the circular buffer implementation of a queue, why is the maximum number of elements in the queue `n-1`, if `n` is the size of the array?